kevin-44/WAX_ExpressTrade_Integration/README.md

 > **Note**: When a domain is newly registered, or DNS changes are made, you can expect a propagation time up to 24 hours.

+Moving forward, go back to PuTTY to configure the name-based virtual hosts.

 ## Install Dependencies